zeak47x/BADUSB-RASP-PI-PICO/README.md

 <h2>Description</h2>
-Transforming a Raspberry Pi Pico into a "Bad USB" (Inspired from Hak5's RubberDucky) This is done by the Pi pretending to be a Human Interface Device(HID) such as a keyboard.
-The Bad Usb can type at 1,000+ WPM and can be used to bruteforce passwords and execute various payloads that can be as funny as a Rick Roll or as dangerous as a password cracker.
+This project transforms a Raspberry Pi Pico into a "Bad USB," a product popularized by Hak5's release of the "USB RubberDucky."
+The Raspberry Pi imitates a Human Interface Device (HID), such as a keyboard, and the computer recgonizes it as such.
+The Bad Usb then executes various commands the moment it is plugged in.
+It does so without the user's knowledge, and can extract sensitive information from the computer.
+On the other hand, the Bad Usb can load and play funny videos that make the unsuspecting user laugh.

 <br />